-Eva Adelseck is a German Language Tutor and DAAD-Lektorin at the University of Manchester.
-Her research interests include various aspects of Second Language Acquisition and the representation of age-related dementia in narratives.
-As the local representative for the DAAD (German Academic Exchange Service) at Manchester, building strong bonds between Germany and the North-West of England is at the heart of her work.
+Eva Adelseck used to be a German Language Tutor and DAAD-Lektorin at the University of Manchester.
+Her research interests include various aspects of second language acquisition and the representation of age-related dementia in narratives.
+As the former local representative for the DAAD (German Academic Exchange Service) at Manchester, building strong bonds between Germany and the North-West of England is at the heart of her work.
 She now works for an international publishing company near Munich and continues to support the NWGN “vor Ort” in Germany.

 Former NWGN Team members: